AI45Lab/AgentDoG/README.md

 **AgentDoG** is a risk-aware evaluation and guarding framework for autonomous agents.
 It focuses on *trajectory-level risk assessment*, aiming to determine whether an agent’s execution trajectory contains safety risks under diverse application scenarios.
 Unlike single-step content moderation or final-output filtering, AgentDoG analyzes the full execution trace of tool-using agents to detect risks that emerge mid-trajectory.

 - 🧭 **Trajectory-Level Monitoring:** evaluates multi-step agent executions spanning observations, reasoning, and actions.
 - 🧩 **Taxonomy-Guided Diagnosis:** provides fine-grained risk labels (risk source, failure mode, and real-world harm) to explain why unsafe behavior occurs.
+More crucially, AgentDoG diagnoses the root cause of a specific action, tracing it to specific planning steps or tool selections.
 - 🛡️ **Flexible Use Cases:** can serve as a benchmark, a risk classifier for trajectories, or a guard module in agent systems.
 - 🥇 **State-of-the-Art Performance:** Outperforms existing approaches on R-Judge, ASSE-Safety, and ATBench.
 <p align="center">